Progressive Place

 Thursday, May 28, 2009

-Meyers' Twilight series: warning, it's deeper than it appears
+Meyers' Twilight series is deeper than it appears

 Stephenie Meyer's Twilight series was called "downmarket" in the April 20 Newsweek.
-Why am I 5 weeks behind in my Newsweeks?
+Why am I five weeks behind in reading my Newsweeks?
 Because I was, yes, deep into the Twilight series!

 The Twilight series is full of ponderable questions about the human condition.
 Consider: How can the "good" vampires stand to live with us regular humans, when a vampire's strongest desire is to rip out our throats and drink our blood?

-Similarly, how can so many of us regular humans operate powerful machines of potential death and destruction each day, and be frequently tempted by a few obnoxious idiots to kill and maim them, yet not do so?
+Here's a similar question: How can so many of us regular humans drive powerful machines of potential death and destruction, and be tempted daily to maim and kill some of the obnoxious idiots on the road, yet not do so?

 The "good" vampires make it quite clear: Once they've experienced the life-enriching joy of living among humans, subduing their taste for human blood becomes a worthy trade-off.